 Sexual harassment has been a hot item since the MeToo movement, and with good reason.
 After all, many women still think that they are being whistled at.
 But hissing, shouting (‘Hey baby’ or a coarser variant) or worse: being touched inappropriately is nasty and threatening.
 Especially if that happens in a remote, dark street.

 Sexual harassment at work is also common.
 Do not embarrass yourself, but take action.
-If your employer has a confidential counsellor, he or she can help.
-Start by making a list of your colleague’s unwanted behaviours, such as personal emails, sexual jokes, touches, compliments, and any other actions you deem inappropriate.
+If your employer has a confidential counselor, he or she can help.
+Start by making a list of your colleague’s unwanted behaviors, such as personal emails, sexual jokes, touches, compliments, and any other actions you deem inappropriate.